Aarian/Aarian.github.io/_pages/about.md

 <div class="about-container">
     <p>Welcome to my home page!
 My name is Arian (Persian : آریان).
 I received my M.Sc. in Computer Engineering (Artificial Intelligence and Robotics) from Department of Computer Engineering , <a href="https://aut.ac.ir/en">Amirkabir University of  Technology (Tehran Polytechnic)</a>.
 I also received my B.Sc. in Computer Engineering (Computer Hardware) from CSE & IT Department of <a href="https://shirazu.ac.ir/en">Shiraz University</a>.
 I find great fulfillment in exploring the intersection of theoretical principles in Signal Processing and Machine/Deep Learning with their diverse applications.
 During my master's studies, I delved into statistical signal processing, with a focus on modeling space-time-frequency representations within the domain of image processing.
 My focus was on decomposing images to uncover meaningful representations in new domains, coupled with the statistical modeling of the resultant coefficients.</p>

     <p>During my free time, I typically enjoy cooking, listening to music, watching movies, and playing chess.
-If you're interested in playing with me, here are my profiles on <a href="https://www.fqechecs.qc.ca/membres/index.php?Id=111157">FQE</a>.
+If you're interested in playing with me, here are my profiles on <a href="https://www.fqechecs.qc.ca/membres/index.php?Id=111157">FQE</a> and <a href="https://ratings.fide.com/profile/12515140/chart">FIDE</a>.
 Don't hesitate to reach out!</p>
 </div>